 Conditions of All Architectural Approvals: The following conditions of architectural approval are meant to supplement the architectural application and review procedures outlined in Section 7 and elsewhere in these Rules and Regulations.
 The conditions of architectural approval stated below will be deemed to be attached to all applications approved by the ARB and/or Executive Board without regard for whether such conditions are specifically stated in the approval issued or obtained.
-The conditions of architectural approval stated below will also be deemed to be attached to all deemed approvals, approvals obtained on appeal, and any other approvals, if any, which an Owner might otherwise obtain, without regard for whether such conditions are specifically stated in the approval issued or obtained.
-The conditions of architectural approval which will apply to all architectural approvals are the following:
+The conditions of architectural approvals, approvals obtained on appeal, and any other approvals, if any, which an Owner might otherwise obtain, without regard for whether such conditions are specifically stated in the approvals are the following.
+The conditions are specifically stated in the approvals are the following.